warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 3
 ![[PXL_20240902_021834180.MP.jpg]]

-**Table of contents**
+Brief table of contents:
 - What it is
 - Stuff I did day to day
-- Takeaways, reflections, and stuff I'd do differently
+- Takeaways, reflections, and things I'd do differently
 - Appendix

-**Also.
-You should totally check out [my highlights photo album](https://photos.app.goo.gl/zMc8dnKfAimNidHg8)** for a view of what the burn looks like.
-- My impression has always been that Burning Man is difficult to understand from the outside looking in, especially since curated social media distorts it.
-So I tried to include the more mundane aspects of the Burn in that album: camp build and teardown, dinner, some shared ceremonies, biking around, etc.
-- Hope it's fun to look at!

 ## What it is
 ### Elephants in the room
 Yes, Burning Man is hedonistic.
 All week long are nonstop parties that _will_ keep you awake if you don't sleep with earplugs.
-There is widespread substance use, [crazy outfits](https://www.google.com/search?q=burning+man+outfits), [nudity](https://media.tenor.com/wy2zHeWyf2gAAAAe/side-eye-dog-suspicious-look.png), open bars, orgies... if you can imagine it and it's fun, it's probably at the burn, and when all 80,000 attendees pay a ticket fee of nearly $600 to attend it's actually pretty fair then IMO that mainstream media pokes fun at us.
+There is widespread substance use, [crazy outfits](https://www.google.com/search?q=burning+man+outfits), [nudity](https://media.tenor.com/wy2zHeWyf2gAAAAe/side-eye-dog-suspicious-look.png), open bars, orgies... if you can imagine it and it's fun, it's probably at the burn, and when all 80,000 attendees pay a ticket fee of nearly $600 to attend it's actually pretty fair that the media pokes fun at Burners.

-But the media misses a lot of the more interesting aspect of Burning Man.
+But in doing so, the media misses a lot of the cool things worth reporting about Burning Man.

 ### The more interesting elephants
-In my brief time in Black Rock City (the name given to the temporary city erected around the Man in Black Rock Desert), I visited:
+During my brief residence in Black Rock City (the name given to the temporary city erected around the Man in Black Rock Desert), I visited:
+- A movie theatre.
-- A hair salon for braids, a protective style that keeps the dust out.
+- A hair salon.
 - A fully functional postal system.
-- A jewelry store, "selling" hundreds of bracelets, necklaces, earrings, ...
+- A jewelry store, offering hundreds of bracelets, necklaces, earrings, ... for free.
 - A bagel deli, complete with vegan and vegetarian options, coffee, and tea.
 - A build-your-own soda taproom.
-- A movie theatre.
 - A figure drawing stage with volunteer models.
 - A [[Flow|Flow arts]] camp.
 - A library, offering book leases lasting 1 year -- until next year's Burn.